- What does the term “sexual misconduct” include?

 - Who else do I need to tell other than the Deputy Title IX Coordinator for my campus?

-IU’s policy govern all sexual misconduct, which includes sexual harassment, sexual violence, dating violence, domestic assault, domestic violence, rape, sexual assault, sexual exploitation, and stalking.
+IU’s Sexual Misconduct Policy governs all sexual misconduct, which includes sexual harassment, sexual assault, other forms of sexual violence, dating violence, domestic violence, sexual exploitation and stalking.
+For purposes of this policy, sex or gender based discrimination is considered sexual misconduct.

-- All instructors, including full-time professors, adjuncts, lecturers, AIs, and any others who offer classroom instruction or office hours to students;
+- All instructors, including full-time professors, adjuncts, lecturers, Associate Instructors (AIs), Teaching Assistants (TAs), and any others who offer classroom instruction (whether in-person or online) or office hours to students;

 - All advisors;

-- All coaches, trainers, and other athletic staff that interact directly with students;
+- All coaches and other athletic staff that interact directly with students;

 - All student affairs administrators;